Tunisia national football team: Rivalries

+Tunisia against Algeria at the 2013 Africa Cup of Nations in South Africa.

 Tunisia's main football rivals are its neighbours Algeria, Morocco, and Egypt, with which it shares close cultural and political relations.

-Algeria

-Tunisia against Algeria at the 2013 Africa Cup of Nations in South Africa.

 Tunisia have played 45 games against Algeria.
 After the independence of Algeria, a friendly match took place at the Stade Chedly Zouiten.
 The teams also met three times in the qualifying phase of the World Cup in 1970, 1978 and 1986.
 The overall record slightly favours the Algerians with 16 wins, 14 draws and 14 losses.
 Algeria and Tunisia have played three times in official competitions: twice in the Africa Cup of Nations, in 2013 and 2017, which Tunisia won both times, and once in the FIFA Arab Cup in 2021, which Algeria won.

-Egypt

 Egypt and Tunisia have met 35 times in both official and friendly matches.
 Tunisia have won 16 matches against Egypt's 11, while 8 matches have ended in a draw.

-Morocco

 Tunisia and Morocco have played 50 games since their independence from France in 1956.
 Tunisia first played Morocco in 1962 World Cup qualification on 30 October 1960 in Casablanca.
 Many matches were played in World Cup qualification as they met in 1962, 1970, 1978, 1990, 1994 and 2006 qualifying.
 They also met four times in the African Cup of Nations.
 Two of them ended in a draw in 1978 and 2000 and the other two matches ended up as a Tunisian win in the 2004 and 2012 AFCONs.